 Some research funders require that datasets generated from their funding be published.
 Some funder requirements are detailed on the Funder requirements tab.

-In order for others to cite your data, it is good practice to assign a DOI (Digital Object Identifier), which is a persistent online address.
 If you deposit your data in the UWA Profiles and Research Repository a DOI will be automatically assigned to your dataset; providing that DOI to journal editors where you are required to publish data along with your articles will meet those requirements.
-These instructions explain how to add your dataset to the UWA Profiles and Research Repository, the sizes and formats that can be submitted and access restrictions, including mediated access and embargoes.
+Many subject or discipline area repositories also offer this service.

 In addition, the UWA Repository: